FokiDoki/WireRest/README.md

 * `--wg.interface.name=wg0` - Wireguard interface name
-* `--security.token=admin` - Token for access to API (Change it!
+* `--security.token=admin` - Token for access to API (change it!
 If you want to disable token auth, set it to empty string).
 [More info](#token-authentication)
 * `--server.port=8081` - WireRest port
-* `--wg.cache.enabled=true` - Enable or disable caching (true is recommend).
+* `--wg.cache.enabled=true` - Enable or disable caching (true is recommended).
 More info about caching [here](#caching)
 * `--wg.interface.default.mask=32` - Mask for ip of new peers
 * `--wg.interface.default.persistent-keepalive=0` - Default persistent keepalive for new clients
 * `--wg.cache.update-interval=60` - Cache update interval (seconds). it is needed to track changes that have occurred bypassing WireRest.
 A shorter interval can increase CPU usage.
-Be careful with this parameter
+Be careful with this parameter.
 * `--logging.api.max-elements=1000` - The maximum number of logs that will be saved for access to them through the API

 ### Token authentication
 Each request to the API must contain a token.
 The token is set in the `--security.token` parameter.
-If you want to disable token auth, set it to empty.
+If you want to disable token authentication, set it to empty.

 Token can be passed in two ways:
 1. As a query parameter like `/v1/peers?token=TOKEN` (For POST requests, the token must be passed in the body)
-2. As a header (Basic access authentication): `Authorization: Basic TOKEN`
+2. As a header (basic access authentication): `Authorization: Basic TOKEN`

 ### Caching